dustinpfister/blog_posts/_posts/js-onfocus.md

 </html>
 ```

 Here I have a simple example where I am just setting the focus of the input element that has an id of bar.
-When I load this in the browser the bar element is focus on for starters as exspected so the focus method is useful for setting focus via javaScript.
+When I load this in the browser the bar element is focus on for starters as expected so the focus method is useful for setting focus via javaScript.

 ## 2 - onfocus event hander for an element